Performance of Compressive Parameter Estimation via K-Median Clustering: Numerical Experiments

 \section{Numerical Experiments}

-In order to test the performance of the clustering parameter estimation method on different problems, we present a number of numerical simulations involving \TDE~and \FE.
-Before detailing our experimental setups, we define the parametric signals and the parametric dictionaries (\PDs) involved in these two example applications.
+In order to test the performance of the clustering parameter estimation method on different problems, we present a number of numerical simulations involving time delay estimation and frequency estimation.\footnote{Additional experiments are available in an early version of this manuscript~\cite{mo2014performance}.} Before detailing our experimental setups, we define the parametric signals and the \PDs~involved in these two example applications.